eugenetor/CI-OIDC-Sample/README.md

 <!-- /TOC -->

 # Overview
-Use this application to configure Single Sign On into a Big Commerce Storefront, using OIDC.
+Use this application to configure Single Sign On into a Big Commerce Storefront, using the OIDC protocol.
 The custom application is built with Node.js using ExpressJS and PassportJS modules.
 In this tutorial, you will be able to accomplish:
 1. Authenticating the client using IBM Security Verify
 2. View the authenticated user's profile
-3. Dynamically retrieve any BigCommerce customer id based on an advanced rule attribute in Security Verify
+3. Dynamically retrieve any BigCommerce customer id with an advanced rule attribute in Security Verify
-4. Provide dynamic SSO for any user into any BC storefront
+4. Provide dynamic SSO for any BC user with any BC storefront
 5. Logging out of the client

 Sample Images: